 Long-Term Incentive Plans

-For those companies in the session that have already set goals for their long-term incentive plans (LTIs), 42% said they are maintaining those goals and programs, while 28% said they are maintaining goals but anticipate discretionary adjustments.
-However, 8% said they have or are considering resetting performance goals once the COVID-19 impact is better understood, with actions such as “ring-fencing” 2020 results, lowering thresholds or targets based on new forecasts and changing metrics.
+For those companies in the session that have already set their long-term incentive plans (LTIs), 42% said they are maintaining those goals and programs, while 28% said they are maintaining goals but anticipate discretionary adjustments.
+However, 8% said they reset performance goals once the COVID-19 impact was better understood, including “ring-fencing” 2020 results, lowering thresholds or targets based on new forecasts and changing metrics.

 Neel said she’s seeing companies take more of a “let things play out” approach and potentially consider adjustments when it’s closer to the end of the usual three-year performance period.
 For companies thinking about making changes with new incentive cycles, Neel encouraged transparency with investors.

 “Have a dialogue about what changes you’re considering and why.
 What are the constraints you’re facing as you look to launch your new PSU (performance stock units) award and why might you not feel it’s appropriate to maintain an existing design,” Neel said.
-“I think investors are going to be understanding and open to dialogue about why change is needed, so I would suggest considering that as part of the process and not doing it too late down the road."
+“I think investors are going to be understanding and open to dialogue about why change is needed, so I would suggest considering that as part of the process and not doing it too late down the road, as long as it’s explained.”

 Neel added that there’s a concern for asymmetry in incentive plans forming as a result of the pandemic.
 While it’s expected companies that have been negatively impacted will make positive adjustments to their incentive payouts, will companies that have been positively affected make negative adjustments?